-Fortunately, eight of them make it easy to mix business with some pleasure by offering meeting space within a short walk of the city’s downtown convention campus.
+Fortunately, seven of them make it easy to mix business with some pleasure by offering meeting space within a short walk of the city’s downtown convention campus.
 Several also offer behind-the-scenes tours or will be happy to arrange tastings for you, too.

 If your site visit includes any of these or the 30+ other breweries in the Grand Rapids area, download the Beer City Brewsader® app.
 Eight check-ins earns you official Brewsader status and a free t-shirt.